rcl-ssl/docs/portal/stand-alone.md

 ![image](../images/portal/stand-alone-dns-record.PNG)

 - You can test the DNS record in the [Dig site](https://toolbox.googleapps.com/apps/dig/).
 In the site add the name identified in the DNS Validation page; and select the **TXT** record.
-The value for the record will be shown in the **;ANSWER** section
+The value for the record will be shown in the **TXT** section

 ![image](../images/portal/dig.PNG)